Suryadev699/100DaysofDevOps/Day 45.md

 ## Day 45: Resolve Dockerfile Issues

-The Nautilus DevOps team is working to create new images per requirements shared by the development team.
-One of the team members is working to create a Dockerfile on App Server 2 in Stratos DC.
+The DevOps team is working to create new images per requirements shared by the development team.
+One of the team members is working to create a Dockerfile on App Server in DC.
 While working on it she ran into issues in which the docker build is failing and displaying errors.
 Look into the issue and fix it to build an image as per details mentioned below:
 a.
-The Dockerfile is placed on App Server 2 under /opt/docker directory.
+The Dockerfile is placed on App Server under /opt/docker directory.
 b.
 Fix the issues with this file and make sure it is able to build the image.
 c.
 Do not change base image, any other valid configuration within Dockerfile, or any of the data been used — for example, index.html.